Professional and Career Development

 This session will explore emerging trends in Transportation Impact Analysis (TIA) reports and provide practical insights on how students can apply these developments as future practitioners.
 Key trends, such as the rise of hybrid work models, shifts in vehicle commuting patterns, and the changing landscape of shopping and other travel behaviors, will be discussed in detail.
 The session will examine how these societal shifts are influencing transportation demand and impacting TIA methodologies.
 Students will learn how to adapt their analysis to these evolving trends, incorporating new data sources and modeling techniques to better assess the implications of these changes in transportation systems.
 The goal is to equip students with the skills and knowledge to stay ahead of industry trends and produce more relevant, comprehensive, and actionable TIA reports.

-Session 4: Project Group Work, Presentation Skills and Project Management
+Session 4: Presentation Skills and Project Management

 The first half of this session will be presentations on the best practices for presenting a TIA and techniques on audience interaction.
 In addition, sharing project management skills is important and relevant to the process.
 Participants will explore these concepts from the public reviewer and private consultant perspectives.